haikuginger/beekeeper/README.md

 Variables at the API level will be applied to all requests made by the API, but can be overridden by being redefined at a lower level, or by passing a keyword argument with the relevant name during the execution of a call.

+####Variable types

+There are several variable types with different considerations.

+*   `header`

+    `header` variables are sent as HTTP headers.

+*   `url_param`

+    `url_param` variables are appended to the end of the URL that's being requested; for example, https://company.tld/path?var1=value&var2=othervalue

+*   `url_replacement`

+    `url_replacement` variables fill "holes" in incomplete URLs.
+For example, the path for an endpoint might be `/contacts/{contact_id}`.
+In that case, setting a `url_replacement` variable with name `contact_id` to a value of `123` would result in a path to be appended to the root of `/contacts/123`.

+*   `http_form`

+    `http_form` variables are similar to `url_param` variables, however, they're sent to the server as part of the body of the request, rather than within the URL.
+This is the method by which HTTP forms are typically sent.
+Due to the way `http_form` variables are sent, they cannot be sent simultaneously with other data.

+*   `data`

+    `data` variables can be any Python object which can be encoded by the encoder associated with the MIME type for that action/endpoint.
+The encoder will read the MIME type associated with the request, and will encode the object appropriately and place it in the body of the request.
+For example, the variable might be set to a Python dictionary; if the relevant MIME type is "application/json", it would be parsed to a JSON-compatible series of bytes and placed in the body of the outgoing request.

 ###endpoints

 `endpoints` is a required object that describes the different HTTP(s) URLs that are used as part of the API, and the variables and methods that can be used at that URL.
 Each `Endpoint` contains an optional `variables` key that will add to and override any values found at the API level.
 It also contains a required `path` key that completes the URL started by the API `root` key.
 Optionally, it contains a `methods` key that contains an array of the acceptable HTTP methods that can be used at that endpoint (defaulting to `GET`-only) and a `mimetype` key for use if that particular endpoint handles a different kind of data than the API as a whole.